e32wong/CloCom/README.md

 if you would like to reproduce the results of
 CloCom's SANER conference paper.

-We no longer support the ASE codebase because it had evolved greatly since 2013.
+We no longer support the old SANER codebase because it had evolved greatly since 2013.
-CloCom is the successer of AutoComment.

 ## Data